United Kingdom of Great Britain and Ireland: Prime ministers

-Charles Grey, 2nd Earl Grey had promoted reform of Parliament since the 1790s, always to be defeated by the Ultra-Tories.
-The breakthrough came in his success in passage of the Reform Act of 1832.
+Charles Grey, 2nd Earl Grey, had promoted reform of Parliament since the 1790s, always to be defeated by the Ultra-Tories.
+The breakthrough came in his success in passage of the Reform Act 1832.
 He sought this as the final step of reform, rather than a first step in a long process, emphasising the urgent need in 1832 to settle the intense and growing political unrest across Britain.
 He believed that the respectable classes deserved to have their demands for greater representation met, but he refused to extend political power to the mass of the lower middle class and working class, saying that they were not ready to be trusted with it.
 He wanted to preserve the basic elements of the existing constitution by removing obvious abuses, thinking that this would strengthen aristocratic leadership.
 He persuaded the king to promise to create enough new peers to force the bill through the House of Lords.
 The king made the promise while also advising the peers to stop blocking the bill.
-The Reform Act was Grey's principal achievement; it reflects his pragmatic, moderate and conservative character, as well as his parliamentary skills of timing and persuasion.
+The Reform Act 1832 was Grey's principal achievement; it reflects his pragmatic, moderate and conservative character, as well as his parliamentary skills of timing and persuasion.
 His cabinet was a coalition of diverse interests, so in 1834 when it divided over the Irish church question he resigned.